Natural Beekeeping In The City

 Even before deciding to adopt more natural approaches, there were some practices which I learned when attending beekeeping courses that personally horrified me.
 Never would I think to clip (literally cut) the wings of a queen to stop her from flying in the hope of preventing swarming would be an acceptable practice for me to follow; neither the culling of drone brood to control and slow down mite population, so in some small ways, I started with a more bee-centred attitude.

 Smoking bees: I stopped using a smoker within a few months of having my bees.
 The purpose of smoking is to calm and distract the bees while you disrupt their tidy home.
-Smoke interferes with the bees' sense of smell by masking the pheromones emitted when in a state of alarm (therefore making the bees less defensive and less likely to sting).
+Smoke interferes with the bees' sense of smell by masking the pheromones emitted when in a state of alarm (thereby making the bees less defensive and less likely to sting).
 It also initiates a feeding response; bees will gorge on honey to prepare for possible hive abandonment due to fire.
 Smoking thus creates a stress response in bees.

 Not wanting to cause unnecessary stress to my bees just to make my life easier, I simply approach inspecting the hive with a little more respect.
 I figured the more calmer, gentler and less disruptive I am, the less the bees will be concerned.
-By the time my bees become overly concerned with my presence, inspection is over.
+By the time the bees become overly concerned with my presence, inspection is over.
 This calmer approach has resulted in calmer bees.
 Only once have I discontinued an inspection due to the colony re-queening towards the end of August 2018; rather than use smoke to subdue their naturally heightened defensiveness at such a critical time, I simply left them alone.

 I began to question whether inspecting the bees so frequently was really about caring for them or just so I felt like I was doing it "right" and filling out my bee reports, monitoring everything to counting brood frames, looking for eggs etc.